I Got a Cheat Skill in Another World and Became Unrivaled in the Real World, Too: Anime

-In August 2022, it was announced that the novels would be receiving an anime television series adaptation.
+In August 2022, it was announced the novels would be receiving an anime television series adaptation.
 The series is produced by TMS Entertainment and animated by Millepensee, with Shingo Tanabe directing, Shin Itagaki serving as chief director and supervising the scripts, Hiromi Kimura adapting Rein Kuwashima's character designs for animation and serving as chief animation director, and Akiyuki Tateyama composing the music.
-It is set to premiere on April 7, 2023, on Tokyo MX and other networks.
-The opening theme song is "Gyakuten Geki" (逆転劇) by Tsukuyomi.
+It aired from April 7 to June 30, 2023, on Tokyo MX and other networks.
+The opening theme song is "Gyakuten Geki" (逆転劇) by Tsukuyomi, and the ending theme song is "Hachimitsu" (ハチミツ) by Shikao Suga.
+Crunchyroll is streaming the series along with an English dub.
+Muse Communication licensed the series in Asia-Pacific.
+The initial streaming of the series' 13th and final episode was inexplicably delayed by two days, which ended up airing on June 28, instead of June 26.

+A new anime project was announced during the "Fantasia Bunko Daikanshasai Online 2023" livestream on October 14, 2023.
+It was later revealed to be a television special, with Itagaki serving as director and Kimura returning as character designer.
+It is set to premiere in late March 2026.

+Episodes

 Game

 A free-to-play MMORPG browser game, titled I Got a Cheat Skill in Another World and Became Unrivaled in the Real World Too: Parallel Universe, was announced on March 17, 2023.
 It will be launched on the G123 platform in multiple languages.

 Reception

 In May 2018, the web novel won the Grand Prize at the 3rd Kakuyomu Web Novel Contest in the Science Fiction/Modern Fantasy Division.
-As of February 2023, the series has 2 million copies in circulation.
+By October 2023, the series had 3 million copies in circulation.